How to Plan a Budget Tibet Tour: 6 ways to cut down the cost of your dream Tibet tour

 Taking a Tibet train to visit Tibet in the low season is also a good way to reduce costs.

-Stay Overnight in the Guest House and Hostel
+4. Stay overnight in the Guest House and Hostel

 Accommodation can be very cheap in Tibet during the low season

-Choosing the cheaper options on accommodation is another way to cut the cost of your trip to Tibet, and while the rooms may be cheaper, they are usually of good quality, clean, and comfortable.
-This reduced cost can sometimes be reduced even further by discounts that may be available for touring in the winter, when there are fewer travelers on the plateau.
+This reduced cost can sometimes be reduced even further by discounts that may be available for touring in the winter when there are fewer travelers on the plateau.

 A father showing his daughter how to eat Tibetan noodles.

-When it comes to eating, Tibet is not overly expensive.
-However, you can arrange food in Tibet by yourself to further reduce the cost.
-Generally, the daily cost of lunch and dinner is around 80-100 RMB (13-16 US dollars) per person, due to the limited food supply in this remote area, and the high price of local food.
-However, you can arrange very simple food that can cost around 50-60 RMB per day, helping you save money.
-You should bear in mind the climate in which you are traveling, though.
+However, you can arrange very simple food that can cost around 50-60 RMB per day.
+But please bear in mind the climate in which you are traveling.
 It is not advisable to eat too simple food in Tibet, which will not provide you with adequate sustenance, as you need more energy to travel in Tibet than most other places.